datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-And finally, we can check the status of our cluster:
+And finally, we check the status of our cluster:

 ```console
 kubectl get nodes